 ENG 26303 British Literature (3 sem. hrs.)
 Focuses on a survey of selected literary forms, authors, and works from the Medieval, Renaissance, Neo-classical, Romantic, Victorian, and Modem periods in British literature.
+Prerequisite: ENG 11203 with a grade of C- or better.
 (Spring)